| Cheesequake State

 area at Spring Hill holds a capacity of 100 people and provides

-are required for weekday events.
+are required.
 A party of 20 or more people

 constitutes a group.
 They may be reserved for a fee: